A FULLY Plug-and-Play Tally Light

 - Install Python 3 and pip: sudo apt-get install python3 python3-pip

-- Create an empty text file to store the last OBS Websocket address: sudo nano /home/py/OBS_address.conf
+- Create an empty text file to store the last OBS Websocket address: sudo nano /home/pi/OBS_address.conf

 - You may enter the OBS Studio PC’s IP address into the text file.
 It will speed up the search, but isn’t necessary.

-- Set ownership and permissions on that text file: sudo chown -pi /home/py/OBS_address.conf and sudo chmod 777 /home/py/OBS_address.conf
+- Set ownership and permissions on that text file: sudo chown -pi /home/pi/OBS_address.conf and sudo chmod 777 /home/pi/OBS_address.conf

-- Create the Python script: sudo nano /home/py/tallylight.py
+- Create the Python script: sudo nano /home/pi/tallylight.py

-- Copy the code from my repository.
+- Copy the code from my repository (if you want to use multiple tally lights, then go to Greg Cotton’s repository).
 Save with Ctl-X Y.